georgeberry/your-code-tweets/README.md

     def failure():
       return 'not an integer'/42

+Use the decorator class just to send Tweets willy-nilly:

 ## Output example

 I called `failure` and sent it to my friend Chris.
 This is what he got: